Wild vs. Devils Player Props Betting Odds

 Joel Eriksson Ek Props

-Joel Eriksson Ek is a leading scorer for Minnesota with nine total points this season.
-He has scored five goals and added four assists in eight games.
+Eriksson Ek's 10 points are pivotal for Minnesota.
+He has five goals and five assists in nine games.

 Eriksson Ek Recent Games